 Paris // September 16-20

 We left Barcelona the afternoon of the 16th for our evening flight to Paris.
-Our walk from the train station to our host's house was super delightful - much like Barcelona - it was thru a well populated pedestrian area and the house was right in the middle of everything.
+From the Paris airport, we took a train into the city center and the walk from the train station to our host's house was super delightful - much like Barcelona - it was thru a well populated pedestrian area and the house was right in the middle of everything.
 Our host was the most darling, classic French woman in her 60s :: Marie.
 She warmly welcomed us into her super classy apartment.
 It was so fucking Parisian.
 It was like a museum that we were going to live in.